top of page

 ABOUT

 The James Black Gallery is an artist-run centre operating in Mount Pleasant area of Vancouver, BC located on the unceded, ancestral and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwu7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations.
-The JBG presents exhibitions of local and international artists, provides studio space to members of our collective, and hosts interdisciplinary events.
-We currently run a pod residency series for local artists who are given the opportunity to engage with the public through a solo exhibition of the works produced during their stay.
+The JBG presents exhibitions of early career artists, provides studio space to members of our collective, has a project space showcasing saleable art, and hosts interdisciplinary events.
+When funding permits, we run a pod residency series for local artists.
 The JBG has been operating collectively since December 2014 and is located in a heritage building (est. 1889).

 Mandate